LuisYeah1234-hub/NativeLinux/README.md

 No ANSI sequences due of it being unsupported in Native mode.

 # To do
-  - [ ] Get keyboard to work on Windows 2000
+  - [ ] Get keyboard to work on Windows 2000 and Newer Windows 11 builds
   - [ ] Get backspace to work
   - [ ] Fix more crashes during some commands on NativeLinux
   - [ ] Fix ctrl outputting ⌃@ sometimes when pressed